 After a day exploring this vibrant area, spend an evening with the hotel’s genial hosts and enjoy a glitzy programme of live entertainment.
 Vocals, instruments, cabaret and the occasional Scottish Piper keep guests entertained as they drink, dine and relax in the hotel’s charming surroundings.

 Swipe left or right

 The hotel has 77 rooms split across four room types, offering different levels of facility.
 All rooms feature a comfy bed, television, en suite and tea and coffee making facilities as standard, with additional amenities in higher graded rooms, please click the individual room types below for more information.
-A number of rooms have step free access and a number are adapted for guests with disabilities, please ask about this when booking.

 Bay Waverley Castle Hotel